marshki/matlab_installer/src/os_x/README.md

-This directory contains installers for MATLAB on currently-supported versions of OS X.
+This directory contains installers for MATLAB on OS X.

 matlab_install_osx.sh --> a text based installer for the most recent version of MATLAB